 You can find the full contact details for each store here.

 It depends on the size of the farm, where the farm is located, the season and the fruit or vegetable.
 Some examples are below.

 - The fastest distribution happens when the supplier is a small farm located in Hobart – your fruit and vegetables arrive the same day or first thing the next day.
 They can include cherries, berries, apples, pears, cucumbers, tomatoes, lettuce, cabbages, cauliflowers, potatoes, carrots, herbs and more.

-- If the farm is large and supplies many places, including the mainland, your F&V will probably be picked in the early hours of the morning, packed at the farm the same day and arrive at our store the next day.
+- If the farm is large and supplies many places, including the mainland, your fruit and vegetables will probably be picked in the early hours of the morning, packed at the farm the same day and arrive at our store the next day.

 - The longest transport time is for bananas.
 They must be picked very green from a farm in northern Queensland and go through a ripening process of several days in our banana rooms here in Hobart.
 The total time from picking through to ripening through to the shop shelf is 12 days.

 We write the state or country where the fresh produce was grown on our price tickets.
+Fruit and vegetables grown in Tasmania will be labelled as such as well.
 For packaged food, the country of origin will be written on the product label.

 If the fruit and vegetables are locally grown, the farmer, depending on where he or she is, will deliver straight to the store or to SHV Wholesalers, from where we then deliver it to our stores.
 Generally, if it’s not locally grown, our very own transport company will deliver it directly from the farms to SHV and then to the stores.

 Salamanca Fresh produce is so fresh because our wonderful growers get it to us ASAP (growers want to get their produce to you while it is at it’s absolute freshest) and if they can’t, we go to them.